Integration Roundup: Monitoring Your AI Stack | Datadog

 To manage the massive amounts of information processing and training required to develop AI applications, you need a centralized platform for designing, testing, and deploying your models.
 Two of the most popular AI platforms are Vertex AI from Google and Amazon SageMaker.
 Each comes with their own benefits: Vertex AI enables you to leverage Google’s robust set of built-in data tools and warehouses, while SageMaker gives you comprehensive features to make deployments easier and more reliable, such as canary traffic shifting and serverless deployments.

 In spite of their differences, both platforms have similar monitoring needs.
 To ensure that your infrastructure can support AI projects, you need to be able to track resource usage for your training jobs and inference endpoint invocations.
-Additionally, performance metrics are necessary for ensuring that your users experience low latency regardless of query type or size.
+Performance metrics are also necessary for ensuring that your users experience low latency regardless of query type or size.
 With the Datadog Vertex AI and SageMaker integrations, you can access resource metrics—including CPU, GPU, memory, and network usage data—for all your training and inference nodes.
 Plus, the Vertex AI and SageMaker OOTB dashboards provide error, latency, and throughput metrics for your inference requests, so you can spot potential bottlenecks.

-In addition to deployment platforms, you can also use frameworks like PyTorch to build deep-learning applications with existing libraries and easily serve your models into production.
+Alongisde these deployment platforms, you can also use frameworks like PyTorch to build deep-learning applications with existing libraries and easily serve your models into production.
 PyTorch provides tools such as TorchServe to streamline the process of deploying PyTorch models.
 Included in Agent v7.47, our TorchServe integration continuously checks the health of your PyTorch models, helping you prevent faulty deployments.
 With the OOTB dashboard, you can access a wealth of model metrics for troubleshooting issues, including model versions and memory usage, in addition to health metrics for the TorchServe servers themselves.

 Datadog also integrates with NVIDIA’s open source Triton Inference Server, which streamlines development by enabling teams to deploy AI models on major frameworks, including PyTorch, Tensorflow, ONNX, and more.
 With Datadog, you can ensure that model predictions are swift and responsive by visualizing key performance metrics such as inference latency and the number of failed or pending requests.
 You can also track caching activity, which is crucial to making sure that inferences are delivered efficiently.

 The Triton Inference Server is designed to efficiently use both GPU and CPU resources to accelerate inference generation.
-Using Datadog’s out-of-the-box dashboard, you can correlate GPU and CPU utilization alongside the overall inference load of your Triton server to optimize resource usage and maintain high performance.
+Using Datadog’s OOTB dashboard, you can correlate GPU and CPU utilization alongside the overall inference load of your Triton server to optimize resource usage and maintain high performance.

 Service chains and applications: LangChain, Amazon CodeWhisperer